oracle-livelabs/pts/orcl-dbcs-19c/oci/oci.md

 ## Task 2: DB Node SSH Connection

+Please take a moment to watch the video below to learn how to perform the Database Lifecycle Task using the OCI Console, and then afterwards, follow the steps shown.

+[Connect On-Premises SQL Dev Tool] (youtube:3bJ3JlpGlPo)

 1. Wait for DB System to finish provisioning, and have status Available (refresh page).